pouryafard75/Scheduling-Lectures-with-Restrictions/README.md

 SE <br>
 Net <br>

-The example mentioned above, has two different lectures.
-First lecture which is lec1, has Dr.Shamsfard as the supervisor and focuses on 3 different topics which are NLP, DIP, DM.
+The example mentioned above has two different lectures.
+The first lecture which is lec1 has Dr.Shamsfard as the supervisor and focuses on 3 different topics which are NLP, DIP, DM.
-For the second lecture which is lec2 we have Dr.Haghighi as the supervisor and the lecture is related to 2 topics namely SE and Net.
+For the second lecture which is lec2, we have Dr.Haghighi as the supervisor and the lecture is related to 2 topics namely SE and Net.

 <i> Subjects.txt </i>  <br>